hongtaowu67/calibration_toolbox/README.md

 # Camera Calibration Toolbox
-This repo is for hand-eye calibration for camera on a manipulator.
+A toolbox for hand-eye calibration for camera on a manipulator.
 It has been tested on UR5 and Franka Emika Panda robot.
 Currently, it supports calibration on the Franka Emika Panda robot.
 To setup the connection of RGBD camera, please refer to [this repository](https://github.com/hongtaowu67/Engineering_Note).